 In 2013, a group of friends sat around a kitchen table in Oxford.
 Together they brought expertise in evidence-based clinical guidance, medical education, innovation, enterprise and development.
 Above all, they shared a passion for primary healthcare.
-They were frustrated by the lack of opportunity for primary healthcare teams to fulfill their potential in broken healthcare systems around the world, resulting in preventable deaths every year, particularly as a result of chronic disease in resource-poor settings.
+They were frustrated by the lack of opportunity for primary healthcare teams to fulfill their potential in weak or fragmented healthcare systems around the world, resulting in preventable deaths every year, particularly as a result of chronic disease in resource-poor settings.

-They decided to use their experience, knowledge and connections to begin to tackle this..
+They decided to use their experience, knowledge and connections to begin to tackle this.
 With seed funding, resources and technical assistance from founding partner Red Whale (a leading British medical education provider), PCI was formally registered and began life as a social enterprise the following year.

 Winning contracts with high profile partners before the company was even formally registered, PCI quickly formed a niche expertise in the management of NCD care within primary healthcare, and soon saw the impact of this work on the healthcare system.

 “..this training will be a game changer in management of NCDs at the camp” (participant in training at Dadaab refugee camp, Kenya, 2014)

 PCI has gone on to provide tailored training, mentoring and consultancy to a diverse range of organisations including the World Health Organisation, UNHCR, Médécins Sans Frontières and the International Rescue Committee.